acorn-io/runtime/docs/docs/50-running/02-networking.md

 ## Publish individual ports

 Publishing ports makes the services available outside of the cluster.
 HTTP ports will be exposed via the layer 7 ingress and TCP/UDP ports will be exposed via service load balancers.
-When specifying a port to publish without its protocol the protocol defined for it in the Acornfile will be used.
+When specifying a port to publish without its protocol, the protocol defined for it in the Acornfile will be used.
 If no protocol is defined in the Acornfile, the default will be tcp.

 | Flag value | Description |
 | ---------- | ----------- |